Toggle diff (371 lines)

 +@item @code{extlinux-gpt-bootloader}

-+This is the same as above, but for systems with a GPT partition table.
++As above, but for systems using the GPT instead of MBR partition table.

 -@quotation Note